 In addition to the HDHP, you can be insured for accidents, disability, dental, vision, long-term care and insurance that pays a fixed amount per day of hospitalization.
-You can be covered under an Employee Assistance Program provided the plan does not provide significant benefits in medical care or treatment.
-You cannot be covered by another low-deductible health plan (i.e., spouse's plan).
+You can be covered under an employee assistance program, provided the plan does not provide significant benefits in medical care or treatment.
+You cannot be covered by another low-deductible health plan (e.g., a spouse's plan).